 Indoor and outdoor spaces give you options where to enjoy wines from the 32 tap cruvet system.
 Slip in your card and choose between 1, 3 and 6 ounce pours.
 Choose from tapas or a limited full plate menu if you’re hungry and prepare to enjoy yourself for a short while that might turn into a full evening.

-FSBC are local brewers with a lot of good things going on at two locations.
-The Fort Chaffee brewhouse is down the street from where Elvis got his hair cut and the taproom is downtown next to A.J.’s Oyster House.
-They have 62 taps where you can always find something you like.
+FSBC are local brewers with a lot of good things going on.
+The Fort Chaffee brewhouse is down the street from where Elvis got his hair cut and they deliver!.

 There is regular entertainment, like Who Wants to be a Millionaire night, but my favorite is Brews and Hymns.
 You read that right.
 We went there to enjoy singing church hymns WHILE WE DRANK BEER!
 Watching random people stumble in and stare at us like we were from Mars was a bonus.
 We closed with “This Little Light of Mine” while holding our iPhones lit and aloft like it was a rock concert.
 You can’t do this in Iran.
 America, what a great country!